Racer159/node-workflow/README.md

 Once this is setup, you will need to create a new bot by opening a new tab and visiting the [Discord Developer Page](https://discordapp.com/developers/applications/) and selecting `New Application`.
 From here you can give it a name, and click `Create`, and once this is done you will be brought to a page that shows the information associated with this application including its `Client ID` which we will need to use in a later step.

 On this same page, you will also need to setup a bot to live inside of this application which can be done by selecting `Bot` from the left-hand sidebar, then `Add Bot` followed by `Yes do it`.
-You will then see a message stating `A wild bot has appeared!` and will be presented with the configuration for your bot, including your `Token` which will be needed within your JavaScript code itself.
+You will then see a message stating `A wild bot has appeared!` and will be presented with the configuration for your bot, including your `Token` which will be pulled into your JavaScript code.

 Next, you will need to go back to your main Discord tab, and create a new Discord server by selecting the plus button at the bottom of your server list in the left-hand sidebar.
 From here select `Create a server`, give it a name and region, and click `Create`.